vedantgattani/DEWPAT/README.md

 #### Alpha Channel Masking

-Most measures are able to account for the presence of an alpha channel mask, allowing you to run the measures on a ROI rather than the entire image.
+Most measures are able to account for the presence of an alpha channel mask, allowing you to run the measures on an ROI rather than the entire image.
 A simple way to include an alpha mask is to remove the background beforehand (i.e., using photoshop), and then save the image as a .png.
 As a rule of thumb, png images always have an alpha color channel (this is why png images can have transparent backgrounds).
 In the patch-based estimators, any patch with a masked pixel is ignored.
 The alpha channel can be ignored with the flag `--ignore_alpha`.

 #### Preprocessing

-There are a few preprocessing options within img_complexity.py (not including the acuity blurring done through preprocess.py in the dev branch):
+There are a few preprocessing options within img_complexity.py (not including the acuity blurring done through `preprocess.py` in the dev branch):

 - **Greyscale**: passing `--greyscale human` will convert the image to greyscale via channel weightings based on human perceptual weightings, while `--greyscale avg` will use uniform weights (average over channels).
 Important: note that the determinant of the covariance becomes degenerate (singular) for a scalar image (since the channels have no covariance in this case); therefore *trace* rather than *determinant* is taken in those cases.